 Looking at Resumes

-Employers who want to review resumes of registered job seekers must have an active online ad on JobLIST in order to do so.
-Once your ad is active, you will be able to review resumes and contact job seekers within the JobLIST environment.
+Employers with an active online ad on ALA JobLIST can also review resumes of registered job seekers with active profiles.
+Once your ad is active, you will have access to the résumés.
 If you plan to attend the conference, you can contact candidates in advance to schedule interviews.
-Attendance at the conference is not required to use JobLIST.
+Attendance at the conference is not required to use ALA JobLIST.

 Interviewing at Conference